 My recommendation will be that you include both Aharbal and Peer ki Gali Pass in one day.
 This will, you will be able to make the most out of your time and explore more.

-Another thing you can do is to include Aharbal with a trip to Pahalgam.
-You can first go to Pahalgam, explore the areas there and cover Aharbal while traveling back to Srinagar.
+Another thing you can do is to include Aharbal in a trip to Pahalgam.
+You can first go to Pahalgam, explore the areas there, and cover Aharbal while traveling back to Srinagar.